UIUC-iSchool-DataViz/fall2021-acg-acu/week13/lecture23.md

 # Final Project: Part Two

 The second component of your project will be to design your "observatory."
-Note that this is *pseudo*-realtime.
+Note that this is *pseudo* realtime.
 It does not need to *automatically* update its data; a refresh button, or requiring a page reload, is sufficient.
 This is worth **40 points out of 100**.